What is VectorStyler

 Any of the image effects can be applied as an adjustment filter of a layer or object.
 Adjustment filters can use the shape of an object as the image effect mask.
 The content of a layer or object may be used as the adjustment filter mask.

 Any object containing image effects can be turned into an adjustment layer.
 When image effects are applied to an object, the content of an object is filtered as an isolated image, and then it is composited with the backdrop.
 To create an adjustment layer from the object (with a shape) use the Object Options command and check the Adjustment Layer and Content is Mask options.
-Once the object has the Adjustment Layer option turned on, instead of filtering the object, the image effect is applied to the canvas (or layers) below the object and the object shape is used as a clipping mask for the image effect.
+Once the object has the Adjustment Layer option turned on, the image effect is applied to the canvas (or layers) below the object and the object shape is used as a clipping mask for the image effect.

 Export with Slices